Building a knowledge base

 An AI that’s already integrated with your knowledge base and helpdesk

-• Providing instant resolutions to complex issues without requiring agents to step in.
+• Providing instant resolutions to complex issues without requiring agents to step in

-• Enabling agents to solve tickets a lot faster and more consistently (Assist Bot).
+• Enabling agents to solve tickets much faster and more consistently (Assist Bot) Increasing agent productivity by automating backend support processes

 Start building and enhancing your knowledge base today with Freshdesk!